object-oriented-python/object-oriented-programming/doc/source/2_programs_in_files.rst

 have defined ourselves, and makes it very obvious to a reader where the names come from.
-The downside is that names in namespaces can be quite long and cumbersome, which is particularly inconvenient if names are to be used frequently or in the middle of formulae: you probably don't really want to write :func:`math.sin` in every trig formula you ever write.
+The downside is that names in namespaces can be quite long and cumbersome, which is particularly inconvenient if names are to be used frequently or in the middle of expressions: you probably don't really want to write :func:`math.sin` in every trig formula you ever write.
 One alternative is to rename the module on import.
 This is achieved using the keyword :keyword:`as <import>` in an import statement.
 For example,